MuratZamir/bugbounty/IDOR/idor-AccessControl.md

 ### Things To Bear In Mind When Doing Bug Bounty
 **Scope Awareness:** Be very careful with the scope of the application.
-If you're testing a website and the payment mechanism redirects you to a different domain, be aware of the domain change (it could redirect to a whole different application, especially for payment mechamisms).
+If you're testing a website and the payment mechanism redirects you to a different domain, be aware of the domain change (it could redirect to a whole different application, especially for payment mechanisms).